joyjixu/qm2_resources/website/about_us.md

 Most of my modules are related to Mathematics and Physics, other than that some activities that I enjoy are figure skating, baking and illustration.

 ## Salomé
-I’m a 19 years old, Arts and Science student, majoring in Society and minoring in Health and Environment.
+Hey! - I’m a 19 years old, Arts and Sciences student, majoring in Society and minoring in Health and Environment.
+I am mainly studying Environment, Development and Psychology.
-I am a French student but I’ve been living in London for 5 years I am mainly studying Environment, Development and Psychology.
+I am a French student but I’ve been living in Irland, Spain, an i have now been in London for 5 years.

 I am passionate by music and photography.